This is part of the series of blog articles called “A Writer’s Guide…”, check out this article by writer Kyra Dusk on being a Teacher in the USA.

 Although security measures vary between states and even districts, a teacher must be well versed in their local safety procedures.

-A teacher should expect yearly trainings and drills for what to do if a shooter is in the building.
+A teacher should expect yearly training and drills for what to do if a shooter is in the building.
 Huddling in the dark with a room full of scared kids is awful, but it’s the reality we all must live and work in.

 What are a teacher’s greatest challenges?